mjurczyk/json-cli/README.md

 ```

 If the parameter you ask for doesn't exist, viewer will return the last valid parent and inform you about the problem.

+### Autocompletion

+You can use `tab` key to browse JSON properties on the fly and autofill long names.